edmundmok/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit tag for a specific person in the list
+4. AddressBook edits the tag and displays the new details of that person <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+Insufficient parameters with edit tag command

+> 3a1.
+AddressBook shows an error message and displays example usage of edit command <br>
+  Use case resumes at step 3

+3b.
+The given index is invalid

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3c.
+The given tag does not exist

+> 3c1.
+AddressBook shows an error message and displays example usage of edit command <br>
+  Use case resumes at step 3

 ## Appendix C : Non Functional Requirements